 3. Check Your Credit Score

 As earlier highlighted, your credit score affects the interest rate charged.
 It also determines whether you qualify for special offers like cash back from manufacturers.
 Borrowers are entitled to credit reports every year from each of the credit reporting bureau (TransUnion, Equifax, and Experian).
 Report any erroneous figures to the credit company before presenting the report to the lender.
 This is because lenders use the reports to determine if you are a credit risk.
+Paying off a previous auto loan early may help your credit rating.

 4. Whether to Apply for an Auto Loan from a Bank Dealer or a Car Dealer